-Documentation Review Checklist Laboratory Confirmed Bloodstream Infection (LCBI) LCBI 1 If LCBI 1 criteria is met, consider MBI-LCBI 1 Element Element Met Date Patient of any age has A recognized bacterial or fungal pathogen not included on the NHSN common commensal list: 1.
+Documentation Review Checklist Laboratory Confirmed Bloodstream Infection (LCBI) LCBI 1 LCBI 1 If LCBI 1 criteria is met, consider MBI-LCBI 1 Element Element Met Date Patient of any age has A recognized bacterial or fungal pathogen not included on the NHSN common commensal list: 1.
 Identified from one or more blood specimens obtained by a culture OR 2.
 Identified to the genus or species level by non-culture based microbiologic testing (NCT) methods (for example, T2 Magnetic Resonance [T2MR] or Karius Test).
 Note: If blood is collected for culture within 2 days before or 1 day after the NCT, disregard the result of the NCT and use only the result of the CULTURE to make an LCBI surveillance determination.
 If no blood is collected for culture within this time period, use the result of the NCT for LCBI surveillance determination.
-For the purposes of meeting LCBI-1, NCT is defined as a methodology that identifies an organism directly from a blood specimen without inoculation of the blood specimen to any culture media.
-For instance, NCT does not include identification by PCR of an organism grown in a blood culture bottle or any other culture media.
+For the purposes of meeting LCBI 1, NCT is defined as a methodology that identifies an organism directly from a blood specimen without inoculation of the blood specimen to any culture media.
+For instance, NCT does not include identification by PCR of an organism grown in a blood culture bottle or any other culture media prior to performing PCR testing.
 AND Organism(s) identified in blood is not related to an infection at another site (See Chapter 4 Appendix B: Secondary BSI Guide).
-If a patient meets both LCBI 1 and LCBI 2 criteria, report LCBI 1 with the recognized pathogen entered as pathogen #1 and the common commensal as pathogen #2.
-No additional elements (in other words, no sign or symptom such as fever) are needed to meet LCBI 1 criteria; therefore, the LCBI 1 DOE will always be the collection date of the first positive blood specimen used to set the BSI IWP.
+Notes: 1.
+If a patient meets both LCBI 1 and LCBI 2 or LCBI 3criteria, report LCBI 1 with the recogn ized natho gen entered as pathogen #1 and the common commensal as pathogen #2. оа рашо, 50 2.
+No additional elements (in other words, no sign or symptom such as fever) are needed to meet LCI BI 1 criterion; therefore, the LCBI 1 DOE will always be the collection date of the first positive blood specimen used to set the BSI IWP.
 Comments/Notes: